 In a traditional aircraft ownership structure, Client X would create an Aviation LLC that would own and operate the aircraft.
-The ownership records for Aviation LLC would be available through the FAA's public records.
+The ownership records for Aviation LLC would be available through the

+FAA's public records.
 To create privacy, the following two elements must exist:

-• A Statutory Trust OR an legally permitted "opaque entity": Legally permitted opaque entities are organizations where the ultimate beneficial owner is not required to be detailed in public records.
+1. A statutory trust or an legally permitted 'opaque entity': Legally permitted opaque entities are organisations where the ultimate beneficial owner is not required to be detailed in public records.
 This could take the form of an offshore entity or an LLC where the ownership is undisclosed.
-TVPX utilizes Wyoming Statutory Trusts as the state does not require the public disclosure of the parties involved.
-Typically another entity, such as an aviation LLC, is the beneficiary of the opaque entity.
+TVPX utilises Wyoming Statutory Trusts as the state does not require the public disclosure of the parties involved.
+Typically, another entity, such as an aviation LLC, is the beneficiary of the opaque entity.

-In any event, the opaque entity is a conduit by which the ownership and operational control of the aircraft flow between the beneficial owner and the entity that serves as the owner of aircraft for FAA purposes.
+The opaque entity is a conduit by which the ownership and operational control of the aircraft flow between the beneficial owner and the entity that serves as the owner of aircraft for FAA purposes.
 This entity generates no income and is generally professionally managed to adhere to state requirements regarding its existence.

-• A Business Trust: TVPX uses a Utah Business Trust, which permits nonfinancial institutions to create a common law trust and it is limited in powers as it is prohibited from managing assets.
+2. A Business Trust: TVPX uses a Utah Business Trust, which permits nonfinancial institutions to create a common law trust and it is limited in powers as it is prohibited from managing assets.
 The business trust is a passive, nonowner managed trust (similar to a grantor trust) files its documentation at the state level.
-The Wyoming Statutory Trust (or the opaque entity) would be the beneficiary of a Utah Business trust and disclosed in the documentation filed that is available for public viewing.
+The Wyoming Statutory Trust (or the opaque entity) would be the beneficiary of a Utah Business Trust and disclosed in the documentation filed that is available for public viewing.